bobbyiliev/introduction-to-sql/ebook/en/content/006-where.md

 ## Conclusion

-In this chapter you've learned how to use the `WHERE` clause with different operators to get different type of results based on the paramters that you provide.
+In this chapter, you've learned how to use the `WHERE` clause with different operators to get different type of results based on the parameters that you provide.

-In the next chapter we will learn how to order the result set.
+In the next chapter, we will learn how to order the result set.